NachoNight/nacho-night-auth-api/README.md

 > You will need to create a .env file in the root directory of the file structure.

 > Example file has been provided. `.env.example`

+> Make sure to avoid conflicts between the variables set by Docker and the variables set in the file.

 ```
 NODE_ENV=